annaghi/haskell-class/lambda-calculus.md

 ## Recursion

-Recursive function can be defined non-recursive in lambda calculus.
+Recursive functions can be defined non-recursive in lambda calculus.

 ### Fixed-point combinators